Who can have a NHS vasectomy?

 We are providing vasectomies for patients from East Berkshire CCG and Buckinghamshire CCG.
 However, West Berks has unfortunately stopped commissioning any NHS vasectomies and Oxford CCG has currently suspended NHS vasectomies. if in doubt, ask your GP.
 You do not have to live in these areas, but you have to be registered in a practice, who belongs to one of these CCGs.
 Thus, patients in certain adjacent areas i.e. Wraysbury and Englefield Green in Surrey may also benefit from an NHS vasectomy with us, because their practices are part of the CCGs quoted above.
 If in doubt, please ask your practice receptionist or practice manager.
 Please scroll down this page for much more information.
 Find below a public facebook review by one of our NHS patients

-Yes, once your GP has referred you to us you can contact the service and arrange a mutually convenient appointment.
+Yes, once your GP has referred you to us you can contact the service and arrange a mutually convenient appointment

 If you look around this website almost all questions should be answered.
 Familiarising yourself with this website (particularly the menu “More about NSV”, which contains the clinical FAQs, why vasectomy, why not having a vasectomy and alternatives to vasectomy means that you are comprehensively informed.
 If you are under 30 and want a vasectomy, please look at the “young patient” part of the website and submit the form.
 As not to get into trouble on the day, familiarise yourself with directions to Thames Valley Vasectomy Services.

-- Same high quality method.
+- We use the same high quality method.

 - Don’t have to see your GP, just call.